 On the other hand, it is easy and handy to get the required computing power and resources from some provider (or supplier) as and when it is needed and pay only for that usage.
 This would cost only a reasonable investment or spending, compared to the huge investment when buying the entire computing infrastructure.
-Thisphenomenoncanbe viewedas capital expenditure versus operational expenditure.
-As one can easily assess the huge lump sum required for capital expenditure (whole investment and maintenance for computing infrastructure) and compare it with the moderate or smaller lumpsum required for the hiringorgetting the computing infrastructure only to the tune of required time, and rest of the time free from that.
-Therefore, cloud computing is a mechanism of bringing-hiring or getting the services of the computing power or infrastructure to an organizational or individual level to the extent required and paying only for the consumed services.
-One can compare this situation with the usage of electricity (its services) from its producer- cum- distributor (in India, it is the state-/government-owned electricity boards that give electricity supply to all residences and organizations) to houses or organizations; here, we do not generate electricity (comparable with electricity production- related tasks); rather, we use it only to tune up our requirements in our premises, such as for our lighting and usage of other electrical appliances, and pay as per the electricity meter reading value.
+This phenomenon can be viewed as capitalexpenditure versus operational expenditure.
+As one can easily assess the huge lump sum required for capital expenditure (whole investment and maintenance for computing infrastructure) and compare it with the moderate or smallerlumpsum required for the free from that.
+Therefore, cloud computing is a mechanism of bringing-hiring or getting the services of the computing power or infrastructure on organizational or individual level to the extent required and paying only for the consumed services.
+One can compare this situation with the usage of electricity (its services) from its producer- cum- distributor (in India, it is the state-/government-owned electricity boards that give electricity supply to all residences or organizations) to houses or organizations; here, we do not generate electricity (comparable with electricity production- related tasks); rather, we use it only to tune up our requirements in our premises, such as for our lighting and usage of other electricial appliances, and pay as per the electricity meter readingvalue.

 Therefore, cloud computing is needed in getting the services of computing resources.
 Thus, one can say as a one-line answer to the need for cloud computing that it eliminates a large computing investment without compromising the use of computing at the user level at an operational cost.
-Cloud computing is veryeconomical saves a lot of money.
-A blind benefit of this computing is that even if we lose our laptop or due to some crisis our personal computer-and the desktop system-gets damaged, stillour data and files will staysafe and secured as these are not inourlocal machine (but remotely located at the provider's place-machine).
+Cloud computing is veryeconomicaland saves a lot of money.
+A blind benefit of this computing is that even if we lose our laptop or due to some crisis our personal computer-and the desktop system-gets damaged, stillour dataand files will staysafe and secured asthese are not inourlocal machine (but remotely located at the provider's place- machine).